 As a reference resource, we use DermNet NZ which is an internationally recognised resource for information sheets and images of over 2000 different types of skin and mucosal lesions.

 How Often Should You Have a Dental Checkup?

-For most patients, a cleaning and checkup twice yearly is recommended however for some patients, dentists recommend 4 checkups and cleanings per year.
+For most patients, cleaning and checkup twice yearly are recommended however for some patients, dentists recommend 4 checkups and cleanings per year.
 Patients who need more frequent checkups and cleanings include smokers, people with gum disease, diabetic patients, people with asthma and other medical conditions that have systemic connections to oral health.